Cocaine Addiction Treatment & Rehab - Detox Plus UK

 In inpatient clinics, you will be offered various forms of therapy.

-The next level of care, or step down, for cocaine addiction treatment, would be partial hospitalisation treatment, or also called a day program.
-This is where a person will live at home, but be in treatment for about eight hours a day.
-The same types of therapy and treatment will be provided, but there will also be a focus on the person living back in their life still.
-Although individual and group therapy will be provided, it will be centred around coping with living life outside of the treatment facility, beyond just stabilising them and helping them through the worst couples weeks of recovery, like detox and inpatient treatment, would be.
+The next level of care, or step down, for cocaine addiction treatment would be partial hospitalisation treatment, also called a day program.
+This is where a person will live at home but be in treatment for about eight hours a day.
+The same types of therapy and treatment will be provided, but there will also be a focus on the person living back in their life.
+Although individual and group therapy will be provided, it will be centred around coping with living outside of the treatment facility, beyond stabilising them and helping them through the worst couple weeks of recovery, like detox and inpatient treatment.

 Outpatient treatment would be the lowest intensity level of treatment.
-It involved the same types of therapy again, individual and group therapy, with support services as needed and available, but it would be on a weekly basis.
-This is a great level of care for people in recovery who need some support and practice with skills centred around their new life, and healthy coping skills.
+It involved the same types of therapy again, individual and group therapy, with support services as needed and available, but it would be every week.
+This is an excellent level of care for people in recovery who need support and practice with skills centred around their new life and healthy coping skills.

 Recovery Is Possible